sixem/ivfi-php/README.md

 + Mobile support

 # Setup
-Place the files inside the [public](https://github.com/sixem/eyy-indexer/blob/master/public/) directory into your root web directory.
+Place the files from the [/public/](https://github.com/sixem/eyy-indexer/blob/master/public/) directory into your root web directory.

 ## Nginx
 To use this script for all directories without a default index you need append `/indexer.php` to the end of your `index` line in your server configuration.
 This will tell Nginx to use the Indexer if none of the default indexes exist.